A relaxation of an integer polytope.

 Lecture 5, Tuesday 9/17: Randomized Pipage Rounding [Notes] We will first prove the integrality of a natural formulation of the spanning tree polytope and introduce Randomized Pipage Rounding.
 Related lectures on pipage rounding: [Chakrabarty] [Oveis Gharan].

-Lecture 6, Thursday 9/19: Randomized Pipage Rounding and an Improved Approximation for \(k\)-edge-connectivity We will continue analyzing the Randomized Pipage Rounding technique and use it to approximate the \(k\)-edge-connected multi-subgraph problem (see this paper).
+Lecture 6, Thursday 9/19: Randomized Pipage Rounding and an Improved Approximation for \(k\)-edge-connectivity [Notes] We will continue analyzing the Randomized Pipage Rounding technique and use it to approximate the \(k\)-edge-connected multi-subgraph problem (see this paper).

 No class on Tuesday 10/15: BU is on a Monday schedule Relax!
 (And round?)

-Weeks 8 and 9: Iterative Randomized Rounding
+Weeks 9 and 10: Iterative Randomized Rounding

-Week 11: TBD (at workshop)
+Week 11: Guest Lecture (at workshop)

 Weeks 12 and 13: Beyond Linear Programs

-Lecture 22, Thursday 11/21: Sherali-Adams and SoS Hierarchies (Part 1) We will discuss how to systematically strengthen any linear program.
+Lecture 21, Thursday 11/21: Sherali-Adams and SoS Hierarchies (Part 1) We will discuss how to systematically strengthen any linear program.

-Lecture 23, Tuesday 11/26: Sherali-Adams and SoS Hierarchies (Part 2) More on LP hierarchies and some applications.
+Lecture 22, Tuesday 11/26: Sherali-Adams and SoS Hierarchies (Part 2) More on LP hierarchies and some applications.

 Thursday 11/28: No class, Fall break Time to relax